we’re shaking tea up near you choose your region

 Plucking

-In most of the tea regions, tea trees can be harvested all year round.
-Different harvest seasons may lead to varying flavor profiles of the final tea.
-Normally, only the young terminal bud with 2-3 tender tea leaves is plucked from the tea trees.
-Since the young tea leaves carry higher levels of amino acid- “Theanine”, ensuring the aftertaste of the final brewed tea is sweet and less astringent.
+In most tea regions, tea trees can be harvested all year round but the flavor profile of the final tea will vary depending on the harvest season.
+Normally, only the young terminal bud with 2-3 tender leaves is plucked.
+It is the most desirable part of the tea plant, as it contains higher levels of amino acids, including theanine, which gives the tea its characteristic sweetness and reduces its astringency.

 Withering